Are you finding it difficult to attract buyers despite changing your SEO strategy?

-Like the landing page, the headline sets the tone and determines how a visitor perceives the site.
+Like the landing page, the headline sets the tone and determines how visitors perceive the site.
 Although we are talking about an online medium, have you ever wondered why news agencies spend time thinking about a headline?

 Irrespective of the quality of the content, if the headline doesn’t grab readers’ attention, most people will not read the rest of the article.
 So, we recommend that while brainstorming, you should come up with a concise, relevant, and simple headline for efficient brand promotion.

-We have found that it would be best to limit the range to 20 words because it should be a precursor to the content.
-There is no point if the headline is long; its purpose is to guide the visitors towards their desired product or service.
+We have found that limiting the range to 20 words would be best because it should be a precursor to the content.
+There is no point if the headline is extended; its purpose is to guide the visitors towards their desired product or service.

 Once you have a catchy headline, the next step is to include the necessary images to make the web page stand out.
 There’s nothing better than adding a hero image to break up the text for better SEO architecture.

 The image helps hook consumers, which is why several landing pages add the CTA option just below it.
 This makes it impossible to miss.